ADC Programs

 HER2-directed ADC for HER2+ solid tumors

-IKS014 is currently in Phase 1 clinical trials in Australia for the treatment of patients with advanced HER2+ solid tumors.
+IKS014 is currently in Phase 1 dose expansion studies for the treatment of patients with advanced HER2+ solid tumors

-Note: Patients are being recruited for Phase 2 trials in China (as FS-1502) for use in HER2+ solid tumors, and for a Phase 3 trial in China (as FS-1502) for the treatment of HER2+ advanced or metastatic breast cancer vs Kadcyla.
+Note: As ‘FS-1502’, the drug is currently in a Phase 3 trial in China, where it is licensed to Fosun Pharma, for the treatment of HER2+ advanced or metastatic breast cancer vs Kadcyla.

 IKS014 development status